 Collagen and aging of the skin

-With age, our skin tends to become thinner, more fragile, more pronounced and less firm.
+With age, our skin tends to become thinner, more fragile, more pronounced, and less firm.
 Over time, we observe that the process of protein renewal in the skin decreases, and among them collagen.
-This phenomenon may be linked to the genetics of each person but for all too much exposure to the sun, Accelerates the breakdown of collagen.
-But collagen fibers give our skin a toned, firm and plump look.
+This phenomenon may be linked to the genetics of each person, but sun exposure accelerates the breakdown in collagen for all skin types.
+Collagen fibers give our skin a toned, firm, and plump look.
 This is why researchers and formulators wanted to integrate these molecules into anti-aging care in order to fight against skin aging and loss of firmness.

 The use of collagen in our anti-aging serums

-To best way stimulate the production of collagen by your body, is to combine the use of serums preferably ours treatments presenting this component as well as small daily actions.
+To best way to stimulate the production of collagen by your body, is to combine the use of serums (preferably, our treatments) as well as small daily actions like facial exercises: https://www.youtube.com/watch?v=Df3OwSfdsAQ

 - Facial massages, performed in the morning, can help strengthen your facial muscles and make the skin appear firmer, less tired.